Nintendo Wi-Fi Connection: Flipnote Hatena

 Flipnote Hatena was the online portion of the notetaking/animation creation app Flipnote Studio for the Nintendo DSi.
 It was discontinued on May 31, 2013.

 Netflix

 The Nintendo Wii received Netflix on March 27, 2010.
-It was only for American and Canadian owners but a Netflix disc was required.
+It was only for American and Canadian owners, but a Netflix disc was required.
 As of October 18, 2010, American and Canadian Wii owners could watch Netflix instantly as a channel without requiring a disc.

 Netflix was discontinued for the Wii on January 30, 2019.

 Internet Browser

 The Nintendo Wii, DS and DSi can surf the Internet with a downloadable browser.
 The Nintendo Wii and DSi browsers are powered by Opera, but the Nintendo 3DS browser is powered by NetFront.
-The Nintendo DS's web browser, also powered by Opera, requires a DS card and a RAM expansion through the GBA port.
+The Nintendo DS's web browser, also powered by Opera, requires a cartridge, and a RAM expansion through the GBA port.

 Forecast Channel

 The Forecast Channel first became available on December 19, 2006, and was shut down on June 28, 2013, due to the discontinuation of WiiConnect24 which it required.
 The Forecast Channel allowed weather reports and forecasts to be shown on the console from the Internet via the WiiConnect24 service.
 The Forecast Channel displayed a view of the Earth as a user-spinnable globe (courtesy of NASA), with which users could view weather in other regions.
 When fully zoomed out, an accurate star map was visible in the background.
 The Big Dipper and the constellation Orion are easily recognizable, for example.
 The Forecast Channel features included the current forecast, the UV index, today's overall forecast, tomorrow's forecast, a 5-day forecast (only for the selected country you live in), and a laundry check (Japan only).
 Certain games like Madden NFL 07, Nights: Journey of Dreams, and Mario & Sonic at the Olympic Winter Games could use the Forecast Channel to simulate weather conditions depending on the player's region.